What is DOC NYC?

 Are there other events at DOC NYC besides movie screenings?

-We have an eight-day lineup of DOC NYC PRO from Thursday, November 9 to Thursday, November 16.
-For more information about the DOC NYC PRO program, please go here.
+We have an eight-day lineup of DOC NYC PRO from Thursday, November 8 to Thursday, November 15.
+More information included the DOC NYC PRO lineup will be announced in the fall.

 How do I get the latest information?